ozyurtf/agentic-data-assistant/README.md

-**Note**: The original code is taken from here: https://github.com/ArduPilot/UAVLogViewer, and I'm implementing/integrating the components below on top of the UI:
+**Note**: The original code is taken from [here](https://github.com/ArduPilot/UAVLogViewer), and I'm implementing/integrating the components below on top of the UI:

 - Backend API development
 - Agentic chatbot integration